-2.2.4 Browser-to-appredirection
+2.2.6 Browser-to-app redirection

-Conversely, a TPP may be brow ser only, but this should not preclude a PSU from having their ASPSP app invoked if the PSU is using a mobile brow ser and has the ASPSP app installed on their device.
-In this situation, the TPP brow ser should invoke the app for authentication and follow ing authentication, the PSU needs to be redirected back to the TPP brow ser.
+Conversely, a TPP may be browser only, but this should not preclude a PSU from having their ASPSP app invoked if the PSU is using a mobile browser and has the ASPSP app installed on their device.
+In this situation, the TPP browser should invoke the app for authentication and following authentication, the PSU needs to be redirected back to the TPP browser.

-If a PSU is using a desktop to access the TPP, then under the redirection model the journey will have to be completed on the ASPSP brow ser channel.
+If a PSU is using a desktop to access the TPP, then under the redirection model the journey will have to be completed on the ASPSP browser channel.
 Only with Decoupled authentication can the PSU use their app to authenticate in this situation.

-2.2.5 Effective use of redirection screens
+2.2.7 Effective use of redirection screens

-Within a typical redirection journey, a customer is presented with two redirection screens by the ASPSP:
+Within a typical redirection journey, a customer is presented with two redirection screens:

-- Redirection from the TPP domain to the ASPSP domain, after the PSU has provided consent to the TPP for the account information or payment initiation service. - Redirection from the ASPSP domain to the TPP domain, after the ASPSP has authenticated the PSU.
+- Inbound redirection screen (from TPP to ASPSP) ow ned by the TPP from the TPP domain to the ASPSP domain, after the PSU has provided consent to the TPP for the account information or payment initiation service.
+For the avoidance of doubt, ASPSPs must not present any additional inbound redirection screens. - Outbound redirection screen (from ASPSP to TPP) ow ned by the ASPSP from the ASPSP domain to the TPP domain, after the ASPSP has authenticated the PSU.